 If you’re planning to drive subwoofers with moderate power and volume (up to 150W each) you won’t be disappointed.
 If you need slamming bass, however, I’d consider the sibling MRV-M500, a mono amp with much more power available in the same size.

 I have excellent hearing and based on my audio design & listening experience, I can definitely recommend this little powerhouse.

 The MRV-F300 features full range, low pass, or high pass crossover settings including 50-400Hz adjustable cutoff.
 A bass EQ (boost) feature is built-in too.

 The crossover functions are easy to use.
 Controls and switches have a good, solid “feel” to them.
-One thing I’ve always noticed about Alpine Electronics is their products use good components that don’t feel sloppy when making adjustment, and don’t change due to vibration after I’ve adjusted them.
+One thing I’ve always noticed about Alpine Electronics is their products use good components that don’t feel sloppy when making adjustments.
+They also don’t change due to vibration over time after I’ve spent time & effort setting them up.